hamidre13/IntroToFrontEndProject/README.md

 # HTML form data collection
+## Read all this document before starting to code.

 * Fork this repository privatly into your own github account
 * Add me as a collabroator to this repository.(you need my username hamidre13)